 How Long Does It Take To Grow Portobello Mushrooms?

 Button, cremini, and portobello mushrooms are actually different stages of Agaricus bisporus.
-Going by the methods of Ostrom Farms, it takes between 3 and 4 weeks to grow portobellos (with pre-made compost).
+It takes between 3 and 4 weeks to grow portobellos (with pre-made compost).
 Note that full-grown portobellos are only possible during your second or third harvest, if allowed to mature.

 How Long Does It Take To Grow Shiitake Mushrooms?